ottozumkeller/QR-Code-Reader/README.md

 - Scan QR codes directly from your computer screen with the familiar interface of Windows Snipping Tool.
 - Copy the content of QR codes to the clipboard and display a notification.
 - Directly open Weblinks and other URI's in your default browser or specified programm via a notification.
-- Directly connect to WiFi-Networks via a notification.
+- Directly connect to WiFi-Networks via a notification. *(Currently only supports WPA2-Personal authenticated networks)*

 ## System Requirements: